I travel a lot; I hate having my life disrupted by routine.

 While walking the dogs a few days ago, I spotted a camper that I knew was from out of this country.
 On the Sunline Owners Club website, a member had just returned from Europe and posted pictures of various campers from across the pond.
 These campers are much lighter, have very different hitch mechanisms and are a few years ahead of us in technology.

 Rainer and Vera Heise had their tow vehicle and 19' travel trailer shipped over by boat, and are spending one year traveling around the United States.
 After I got done talking with Rainer, I came inside and Cindy said "You have to stop using slang, he doesn't know what you're talking about."
 It's very hard to use the proper words when talking, but I did notice that he was having trouble understanding what I was saying.
+I'm just not used to speaking with someone who doesn't understand English that well.

-The weather was beautiful today so we rode the motorcycle down the mountain and into Santa Fe.
-We still needed to get those pictures of the Loretto Chapel and the Miracle Staircase for my mother and knew that it was open till 4:30pm.
 We rode past and made sure they were open, but wouldn't you know it that after finding a parking spot and walking a few blocks over to the chapel, 5 minutes earlier they put a sign up saying 'Closed Early' for a ceremony.
 That's twice now that we've missed this attraction.

 While at Sangre de Cristo Mountain Works, I asked where the best spot for authentic Mexican cuisine was and all three guys behind the counter said Maria's.
 Each gave their favorite dish and all 3 said be careful with the margaritas.
 So we rode across town and found this little restaurant that was so well recommended.